platyscript/Platy.AdventureWorks.Repository/README.md

 # Build solution

-First, initialize the submodule using `git submodule update --init`.
+First, initialize the submodules using `git submodule update --init`.

-Build the solution - `Platy.AdventureWorks.Repostory.sln`
+Build the solution - `Platy.AdventureWorks.Repository.sln`.

+Open the solution - `EntityFrameworkCore.Generator/EntityFrameworkCore.Generator.sln` and build it.
+This is one of the submodules downloaded.

+Execute the command `..\..\efg\EntityFrameworkCore.Generator.exe generate -f .\entity-generation.yml`.
+This generates the domain files.
+Make sure adventure works database is available.